 On this page we will be adding articles and tips to do with playing croquet.
 If you have something you would like to add or something you would like to see, send us an email at email@example.com

 The WCF Council has approved the 6th Edition of the GC Rules.
-The ACA will now consider adoption for Australia.
+These rules have now been adopted by the Australian Croquet Association

 See Golf Croquet Rules under Croquet Matters.

 A Twist of the Wrist

 A study by champion New Zealand croquet player, Jenny Clarke, study suggests a relationship between inward bending (flexion) of the wrist during a croquet shot and rotation of the mallet about a longitudinal axis through its shaft.
 It is reasonable to suspect that reducing inward wrist bending may improve consistency in your croquet stroke.
 Consistency in this context means having a longer period of time during your mallet swing where the mallet head is pointing squarely towards the target, so increasing your ability to hit the ball reliably in the desired direction.